 ACES faculty who are interested in developing and leading a new course abroad are strongly encouraged to meet with ACES Study Abroad staff as well as their unit's executive officers to discuss their proposed course before submitting a proposal.
-This process should begin 9-12 months in advance of the proposed program dates.
+This process should begin at least 12 months in advance of the proposed program dates.

 Faculty should keep the following in mind when designing a new course or adding an international travel component to an existing course:

 Please note that student exchange agreements are legally binding documents, and require us to commit finances in terms of tuition and partial fee waivers.
 They differ from the Research MOU which does not commit financial resources.

 Students studying abroad are required to obtain course approvals from their departments and College prior to departure.
 Students in the College of ACES may study abroad (or participate in an international activity) from 1-2 weeks to an academic year.